Email FacebookTwitterMenu burgerClose thin

 Share

-The key to gaining financial security is to set financial goals and keep re-evaluating your progress.
+One of the keys to gaining financial security is to set goals and continually evaluate your progress.
 Without working toward anything specific, you’re likely to spend more than you should without realizing it, leaving you vulnerable to life’s unexpected moments.
 Financial planning doesn’t have to be difficult.
-You can speak with a financial advisor, who is best equipped to help you on your way to financial success, or you can educate yourself, sit down and write up a list.
-Follow this financial planning checklist and keep track of your financial planning goals for a firmer financial future.
+Follow this checklist and keep track of your goals as you work toward a brighter financial future.

 Annual Planning Checklist

 An annual financial plan is a way to re-evaluate your financial goals.
 While you may have already made a complete financial plan in the past, financial experts recommend annual check-ins to evaluate how your situation has changed over the preceding year.
 You’ll take your long-term financial goals into consideration and check off your progress.
-Here are the things you should consider evaluating.
+Here are the key areas to review.

 1. Take a Personal Inventory of Your Finances

 An annual personal inventory gives you a snapshot of your financial status, which makes it easy for you to compare your progress from any given year.
-If you have an inventory from last year–great news!
-Update it for this year, and you can easily compare across categories.
-If it’s your first time, this is how you make one:
+If you have an inventory from last year, update it for this year, and you can easily compare across categories.
+If this is your first time creating one, here’s how to get started:

-1. Write a list of your assets and the amounts.
-That includes how much you get paid, savings, your retirement account values, any real estate equity, etc.
+1. Make a list of your assets: That includes your income, savings balances, retirement account values and any real estate equity.

 Evaluate the shape of your finances by comparing your financial snapshot with your financial plan.
 If your goal is to pay off your debt, have you made any progress?
 If you wanted to save more for retirement, did you add to your assets column?